Tzu-An/ml_recommender_mf/README.md

 ## Declaration

+  - The main goal of this repository is to demonstrate some ideas to improve matrix factorization method.
-  - Since mf module is just a simple implementation, there is a lot of room for improvements before applying to larger dataset, including:
+  - Since mf module is just a simple implementation, there is a lot of room for improvements before applying to larger dataset,
-    - Get better initial guess with SVD
-    - Applying better optimization method, like rmsprop
+    including:
     - Implement optimization part with C to get better performance
+    - Try other methods to get better initial guess
+    - change a target function, like frobenius norm
+    - add l1, l2 regularization
+    - Better optimization methods, like rmsprop

 ## Models